-FCR[5:4]: Transmit FIFO Trigger Select (requires EFR bit-4 = 1)
+FCR[5:4]: Transmit FIFO Trigger Select (requires EFR bit-4=1)

-(logic 0 = default, TX trigger level = one)
+(logic 0 = default, TX trigger level = 1)

 These 2 bits set the trigger level for the transmit FIFO.
 The UART will issue a transmit interrupt when the number of characters in the FIFO falls below the selected trigger level, or when it gets empty in case that the FIFO did not get filled over the trigger level on last re-load.
-Table 12 below shows the selections.
+Table 11 below shows the selections.
+EFR bit-4 must be set to '1' before these bits can be accessed.